Ready to learn the basics of roofing?

-The process can seem straightforward when it comes to roofing, especially when a team of 5 professional roofers can knock out a project in 8-10 hours.
+The roof replacement process can be deceivingly straightforward, especially when a team of 5 professional roofers can knock out a project in 8-10 hours.

-Now, not every roofing project will go that fast.
+Now, not every roof installation project will go that fast.
 Depending on the material, size of the home, and weather, a project will vary from around 1-3 days.
-Nonetheless, that’s pretty quick.
+It’s also important to remember that this roofing team has all of the proper tools, training, and years of experience to do this.
+Nonetheless, that’s still pretty quick.
 Roofing projects must get done quickly because the more time that a roof is left without a surface.

 Here’s how the roofing process works.